Title: Chispa TX Community Organizer

 - Cultural Competence: Passionate about protecting the environment and communities impacted by climate change and environmental injustice.
 Committed to confronting institutional racism and inequity within our political system.
 An ability to apply a racial justice lens, and a variety of communities’ distinct perspectives to organizing strategies.
 Commitment to equity and inclusion as organizational practice and culture.
 Understanding the ways in which principles of racial justice and equity are vital to improving our democratic systems and environmental challenges effectively.

 - Working Conditions: This job operates both in a professional office environment and in outdoor and indoor public spaces, and the person will be exposed to outdoor elements such as precipitation, wind, and high/low temperatures.
-Attending meetings and canvassing out in the communities is also frequently required.
+This position is occasionally sedentary; however, attending meetings and canvassing out in the communities is also frequently required.
 The person in the position will frequently be expected to move about to accomplish tasks and move between sites.
 This position routinely uses standard office equipment such as computers, phones, photocopiers, and audiovisual systems.
 The person in this position frequently communicates with community members and must be able to exchange accurate information.
 Ability to occasionally work evening and weekend hours as needed.
-This position requires a valid driver’s license and liability insurance or access to reliable transportation.
+Position requires a valid driver’s license and liability insurance or access to reliable transportation.
 Applicants need to be located in and legally authorized to work in the United States.
 LCV requires all employees working from our offices or participating in in-person meetings or events to be fully up-to-date on their COVID-19 vaccinations, subject to reasonable accommodation as required by law.